 Is 2 days enough for Madrid?

 If you want to explore the attractions of central Madrid, and are fine not taking any day trips, you can theoretically get by with just two days in Madrid.
 However, since I’ve recommended that you “split” your Madrid trip between the beginning and the end of your time in Spain, only allocating 2 days in total may result in rushed, 24-hour mad dashes on both sides of your Spain itinerary.

 Is 5 days in Madrid too long?

 In my opinion, if you’re coming as a tourist, 5 days in Madrid is too long.
 There just isn’t enough sightseeing in Madrid to take up that many days, and what there is isn’t especially exciting compared to what’s on offer in the rest of Spain.
 On the other hand, if you rent an Airbnb and “live” in Madrid for 5 days or longer, you can definitely use that time to discover local neighborhoods, eat your way through tapas bars and enjoy Madrid’s world-famous nightlife.

 The Bottom Line

-If I were you, I wouldn’t stress about how many days in Madrid you’ll end up spending.
+So, how many days do you need in Madrid?
+If I were you, I wouldn’t stress about how long you’ll end up spending in Madrid.
 The reality, at least if you’re coming to Spain from the Americas (or really, anywhere farther afield than Europe and the UK) is that you’ll likely pass through the Spanish capital at least twice.
 While you should plan on ticking some items off your bucket list on the first swing through, the simple fact that you’ll be coming back necessarily takes the pressure off.
 Do what you can after touching down in Madrid—don’t push yourself too hard.
 Whether you hire me to plan your trip or take care of everything yourself, Madrid will be a lot easier to explore after having discovered the rest of Spain.